ControlUp Monitor Permissions & Security - Cloud ONLY.

 Local Policy requirements

-Therefore, please verify two things in Computer Configuration\Policies\Windows Settings\Security Settings\Local Policies\User Rights Assignment.
+Therefore, verify two things in Computer Configuration\Policies\Windows Settings\Security Settings\Local Policies\User Rights Assignment.

 - The AD account has the "Allow log on locally" user right.